 MDMA use can cause severely high blood pressure, which can damage the kidneys.
 Although some problems caused by substance abuse can be successfully treated, other conditions are irreversible.
 Some patients end up requiring dialysis treatment for the rest of their lives; for others, a kidney transplant is necessary for survival.

 In addition to alcohol and other drugs, tobacco use has also been found to increase the risk of various kidney complications.
 Nicotine, which is found in tobacco products, is known to cause elevated blood pressure; this, in turn, can lead to kidney damage.

-For people who are already dealing with kidney problems, smoking can accelerate these issues and even cause kidney failure.
+For people who are already dealing with problems, smoking can accelerate these issues and even cause kidney failure.
 Even exposure to secondhand smoke has been found to increase the risk of kidney problems in individuals who live with at least one smoker in their household.3